-Trump's pick for ambassador to Israel has all sides on edge
+Trumps pick for ambassador to Israel sparks hot debate

 - Seahawks' Tyler Lockett is lost for the season with leg injury that will require surgery

 Presidents of both parties have long called for a two-state solution that envisions eventual Palestinian statehood, and Netanyahu says he agrees.
-Friedman does not.
+Friedman, who still must be confirmed by the Senate, does not.
 He’s called the two-state solution a mere “narrative” that must end.

 Under Obama, the U.S. has worked closely with J Street, an Israel advocacy group sharply critical of Netanyahu.
-Not Friedman.
-He accuses Obama of “blatant anti-Semitism” and calls J Street “worse than kapos,” a reference to Jews who helped the Nazis imprison fellow Jews during the Holocaust.
+Friedman accuses Obama of “blatant anti-Semitism” and calls J Street “worse than kapos,” a reference to Jews who helped the Nazis imprison fellow Jews during the Holocaust.

-For decades the U.S. has opposed Israeli settlement-building in lands it seized in the 1967 Mideast War.
+For decades, the U.S. has opposed Israeli settlement-building in lands it seized in the 1967 Mideast war.
 Friedman runs a nonprofit that raises millions of dollars for Beit El, a settlement of religious nationalists near Ramallah.
-Beit El runs a right-wing news oulet and a yeshiva whose dean has provocatively urged Israeli soldiers to refuse orders to uproot settlers from their homes.
+Beit El runs a right-wing news outlet and a yeshiva whose dean has provocatively urged Israeli soldiers to refuse orders to uproot settlers from their homes.

-So it’s unsurprising that Friedman’s nomination has already sharpened the borders of a growing balkanization of American Jews, between those who want the U.S. to push Israel toward peace and those who believe Obama’s approach abandoned America’s closest Mideast ally.
+So it’s unsurprising that Friedman’s nomination has already sharpened a growing balkanization of American Jews, between those who want the U.S. to push Israel toward peace and those who believe Obama’s approach abandoned America’s closest Mideast ally.

 It’s a debate playing out even at Temple Hillel, near the Long Island-Queens border, where Friedman’s father was rabbi for almost half a century.